lgonzalezrouco/pti/p1_cgi/README.md

 Now check if CGIs are properly configured: In your browser http://localhost:2345/cgi-bin/example_cgi.py (you should see only "Hello World").

 Now you can check how an HTML file and a CGI work together: Open http://localhost:2345/formulari.html and submit.
 The script that is processing the request is PREFIX/apache2/cgi-bin/template_cgi.py.

+If everything works you can go directly to Section 3 and start working on your car rental web page.